 - After you sign in again, navigate to Settings.

 - Choose Initialization, and then pick Initialize PS4.

 - When you’re ready to wipe your PS4 hard drive of everything except its operating system, select Full, and then confirm with Initialize and then Yes.

 - A progress bar should appear but expect the process to take a few hours.

 - Once finished, follow the on-screen instructions.
 You should then turn off your PS4 by holding down the console’s power button until it beeps.

 Note that “Quick” doesn’t really reset your PS4 —it just signs you out of everything and deletes all user and save data.
 “Full” is what will wipe the system, from the guts back on up.
 In my opinion, Quick isn’t really a worthwhile option, especially if you’re having software problems.
 And while Full claims to take a few hours, in my experience, I was up and running again within 30 minutes.

-Either way, pick your reset style, and confirm your choice.
-Then, get ready to re-download all your favorite titles and apps, and restore your save data.
+Either way, pick your reset style and confirm your choice.
+Then, get ready to re-download all your favorite titles and apps, and restore your saved data.

 The method described above is the simplest way to restore your PS4 to factory settings, but it’s not necessarily the best, especially if you’re having software problems.
 If your PS4 is not cooperating, don’t bother with the regular menus; reset your system from Safe Mode instead.